edespino/cloudberry-site/docs/sql-stmts/delete.md

 **`condition`**

 An expression that returns a value of type `boolean`.
-Cloudberry Database deletes only those rows for which this expression returns `true`.
+Apache Cloudberry deletes only those rows for which this expression returns `true`.

 **`cursor_name`**